 Washington County participates in the National Flood Insurance Program (NFIP) administered by FEMA.
-In order to maintain eligibility of County property owners to purchase flood insurance, the County Zoning Ordinance contains provisions for the regulation of construction and other activities in designated flood hazard areas of Washington County.
-These designated flood hazard areas are established by FEMA's Flood Insurance Rate Maps (FIRMs) for Washington County which have been incorporated into the official County Zoning Map available through the County's netGIS database.
-The specific County Zoning Ordinance regulations governing flood hazard areas are found in Chapter 66 of the County of the County of Washington, Virginia (2002), Flood Hazard (FH) District Regulations.
+In order to maintain eligibility of county property owners to purchase flood insurance, the county Zoning Ordinance contains provisions for the regulation of construction and other activities in designated flood hazard areas of Washington County.
+These designated flood hazard areas are established by FEMA's Flood Insurance Rate Maps (FIRMs) for Washington County which have been incorporated into the official County Zoning Map available through the county's netGIS database.
+The specific county Zoning Ordinance regulations governing flood hazard areas are found in Chapter 66 of the County of Washington, Virginia (2002), Flood Hazard (FH) District Regulations.